trimstray/nginx-admins-handbook/README.md

   **My recommendation:**

-  > Use 2048-bit key instead 4096-bit at this moment.
+  > Use 2048-bit key instead of 4096-bit at this moment.

 ###### Example